12 Best Lakes in New Hampshire

 Address: 94 State Park Road, Tamworth, New Hampshire

-9. Lake Francis
+9. Silver Lake

 The far northern tip of New Hampshire, a region known as the Great North Woods, is sparsely settled, mostly close to the single road that continues to the Canadian border.
 To either side of Route 3, vast areas of forest are accessible only by logging roads and trails used by ATV riders in the summer and fall, and snowmobilers in the winter.
 Just short of 2,000 acres in size, Lake Francis is the southernmost of the large lakes that lie in the middle of this wilderness.